polodev/php-simple-complex-multiple-upload/readme.md

 # How to upload file in php
+first make folder  name with `file` in root.
+All uploaded file will be uploaded to the file folder.
 ## simple uploader
 In simple uploader file I have upload any file using php.